eosnetworkfoundation/docs/docs/30_tutorials/10_bios-boot-sequence.md

 ### 2.4.
 Create staked accounts

-To stake is the process through which you allocate tokens to an account within the EOSIO system.
+To stake is the process through which you allocate tokens to an account within the Antelope system.
 Staking and unstaking are an on-going process throughout the life of a blockchain.
 The initial staking done during the bios boot process is special.
 During the bios boot sequence, accounts are staked with their tokens.
 However, until producers are elected, tokens are effectively in a frozen state.
 Thus, the goal of the initial staking done during the bios boot sequence is to get tokens allocated to their accounts and ready for use, and get the vote process started so that producers can get elected and the blockchain in running "live" state.

 The following recommendation is given for the initial staking process: